-How to Get Help With Bills: Free Resources
+How to Get Help With Bills: Resources

 One unexpected emergency can wreak havoc on your finances, wiping out your savings and leaving you with piles of unpaid bills.
 Thankfully, there are nonprofit and government programs as well as crowdfunding resources that can help you overcome financial setbacks.
 We’ve compiled the best resources that can help you understand how to get help with bills and get back on your feet.

 There are many charities eager to help out if you’ve fallen on hard times.
 Below are some of the most well-known nonprofit organizations that can help you pay medical bills or find safe housing.

 For millions of Americans, a reliable vehicle allows them to travel to work, visit family members, and go to doctors appointments.
 Without a car, everyday life can screech to a halt.
 These charities specifically help individuals and families get from point A to point B safely.